madebits/madebits.github.io/blog/2016/2016-03-03-WebWorker-Patterns.md

 workers[idx].w.postMessage({cmd: 'process'}); // input from application
 ```

-To establish a bidirectional communication pipe thought the workers we can use `MessageChannel`.
+We can use `MessageChannel` to establish a bidirectional communication pipe through workers.
 Currently, `MessageChannel` does [not](https://bugs.chromium.org/p/chromium/issues/detail?id=334408) support transferable types in Chrome, which can be a drawback for this kind of topology, depending on the data you have.
 However, understanding how this is done is still useful.
 The updated code of the `worker.js` is shown next.
 Using `cmd` as shown is just a convention.
 You can use any convention of choice to manage your data flow protocol.

 ```javascript
 var nestedPort;